 If your child is overpronating you must provide him or her with a pair of good supportive shoes.
 By good supportive shoes I mean shoes that provide good arch as well as ankle support.
 For example, most children that are flat footed tend to overpronate, since when they are weight bearing, their feet tend to collapse and turn inwards due to not having an arch to prevent the feet from collapsing.

 Look at the picture below, does it look familiar?

 Let me prove it to you how a pair of shoes with arch support can straighten your child’s feet and legs.
 Below you will see the difference between a supportive shoes and one that is not.Let’s first take a look at a picture of a girl that is flat footed and suffers from overpronation.
 Do you notice how her feet are turning inwards?

 Now let’s take a look at a picture of the same child wearing a pair supportive shoes.
 Do you notice how much more straighter her feet are?

 Something so simple such as providing your child with the correct type of shoes can have a tremendous difference in helping your child walk and run straighter, and improving their overall posture.

 A shoe with arch support will prevent your child’s feet from collapsing but overpronation can come from the ankles too.
 If your child’s ankles are turning inwards or outwards this will lead to your kids’ feet not being straight.

-If we find a shoe that provides good arch support and that comes with a firm heel counter (this is the back part of the shoe that provides ankle support), we will be helping your child walk and run straighter.
+This means that we need to find a shoe that provides good arch support and that also comes with a firm heel counter (this is the back part of the shoe that provides ankle support).

 Please keep in mind that in certain cases a pair of shoes will not be enough to correct the problem and the child might need extra support.
 In this case, your kids’ physical or occupational therapist might recommend an orthotic to be fitted inside the shoes for extra support.